Man detained in police probe of raging wildfires in France

 In Portugal, cooling temperatures have eased pressure on emergency crews, with just two major wildfires being tackled by around 800 firefighters Tuesday.
 But more torrid weather is forecast for Wednesday.

-Authorities suspect a wildfire is to blame for the death of a couple in their 80s whose car went off the road and flipped over in a northern Portuguese village late Monday.
-Their charred vehicle with two bodies inside was found after a blaze engulfed the area, and officials suspect they were killed while trying to flee the flames.
+Authorities suspect a wildfire was to blame for the death of a couple in their 80s whose car went off the road and flipped over in a northern Portuguese village late Monday.
+Their charred vehicle with two bodies inside was found after a blaze engulfed the area.
+Officials suspect the couple died while trying to flee the flames.

 The pilot of a water-dumping plane also died in Portugal last week when his aircraft crashed while fighting a wildfire.

 Leicester reported from Le Pecq, France.
-Associated Press journalist Barry Hatton contributed from Lisbon and Jade Le Deley also contributed from Paris.
+Associated Press journalists Barry Hatton in Lisbon, Emilio Morenatti in Barcelona and Raquel Redondo in Madrid contributed.
+Jade Le Deley also contributed from Paris.

 Follow AP’s climate coverage at https://apnews.com/hub/climate-and-environment